DataDog/puppet-datadog-agent/README.md

 ## Prerequisites

 The Datadog Puppet module supports Linux and Windows and is compatible with Puppet >= 7.34.x or Puppet Enterprise version >= 2021.7.x.
-For detailed information on compatibility, check the [module page on Puppet Forge][1].
+For detailed information on compatibility, see the [module page on Puppet Forge][1].

 ## Installation

 Follow the [in‑app installation guide in Fleet Automation][9] to select your required features, copy the generated manifest snippet, add it to your Puppet manifest, and apply your standard Puppet deployment to roll out the Agent.
-Refer to the [Datadog Agent module][1] on Puppet Forge for advanced configuration, including managing Agent upgrades, enabling Agent integrations and setting up Puppet run reporting.
+See the [Datadog Agent module][1] or the [Advanced configurations section](#advanced-configurations) for additional configurations, including managing Agent upgrades, enabling Agent integrations and setting up Puppet run reporting.

 ### Upgrading the Agent